learn-co-curriculum/dsc-scraping-concerts-lab/README.md

 ## Summary

 Congratulations!
-In this lab, you successfully scraped a website for concert event information!
+In this lab, you successfully developed a pipeline to scrape a website for concert event information!